fastscala/fastscala/README.md

 fs_demo/run
 ```

-## ⚙️ Configuration
-FastScala provides a default configuration, but you can customize it to fit your needs.
-The main configuration file is located at `fs_demo/src/main/resources/reference.conf`.
-Make sure to update it based on your project's requirements.

 ## 🤝 Contributing
 Contributions are always welcome!
 Whether you want to file a bug report, suggest an enhancement, or submit a pull request, feel free to get involved.

 Steps to contribute:
 - Fork the repository 🍴